msizimkhize/South-African-Crime-Statistics-Comparative-Analysis-Project/README.md

 ***
 ## Abstract
-This is an evaluation of the latest human trafficking reports per province, against the major contributors of crime in South Africa.
+This is an evaluation of the latest human trafficking reports, inclusive of all South African provinces, with 'other serious crimes' as the decisive metric, against the major national categoric contributors of crime over the period 2011/2023.

-Alongside my vocational experience with Statistics South Africa, I was able to carry out the following investigation using South African Crime Statistics on Kaggle, R Studio, and Tableau.
+The investigation was conducted using the South African Crime Statistics dataset available on Kaggle, which was processed using R Studio, Python, BigQuery and Tableau.

 The data was prepared: